xobserve/xo/README.md

 <h1 align="center">
-  First production available versison is abount to release on 8.28
+  Website and demo is going to release on 8.28
 </h1>